fiolj/sparta/docs/source/Section_start.rst

+SPARTA requires that the compiler supports C++11.
+SPARTA will throw an error if this is not the case.
+If you are building SPARTA with Kokkos, the compiler must support C++17.

 If you have a build problem that you are convinced is a SPARTA issue (e.g. the compiler complains about a line of SPARTA source code), then please send an email to the